vtex/styleguide/react/components/Input/README.md

 ### Related components

 - In some cases for numerical inputs you might want a <a href="#numericstepper">NumericStepper</a>.
+- In case of monetary input values you might want to use the <a href="#/Components/Forms/InputCurrency">InputCurrency</a>.
 - If instead of a free-form entry you expect the user to enter a value from a preset of values you might want to use a <a href="#dropdown">Dropdown</a>, for a single value, or a <a href="#multiselect">Multiselect</a> for multiple values.

 Sizes